 Where an item of Property, Plant and Equipment asset has major components whose cost is significant in relation to the total cost of the item, the components are depreciated separately.
-The Council has assessed that there are no assets where the components have a significant cost and need to be depreciated as components.

 Disposals

 When an asset is disposed of or decommissioned, the carrying amount of the asset in the Balance Sheet is written off to the other Operating Expenditure line in the CI&ES as part of the gain or loss on disposal.
 Receipts from disposals (if any) are credited to the same line in the CI&ES also as part of the gain or loss on disposal (i.e. netted off against the carrying value of the asset at the time of disposal).
 Any revaluation gains accumulated for the asset in the Revaluation Reserve are transferred to the Capital Adjustment Account.